code-on-sunday/buildr.studio/refactor_notes.md

 ---

 Refactor the FileExplorerSection widget to less use the calls context.watch or context.read.
 Turn the widget into a StatelessWidget if possible.

+---

+Refactor to move logic and state out of the the VariableSection widget.
+Switch it to a StatelessWidget if possible.